Unmarked grave detection, GPR-SLICE software, space weather forecasting, and camera sales

 Refer to this brochure for an explanation of GPR-SLICE’s capabilities and prices, or refer to this brochure to get a glimpse of some work we have done using GPR-SLICE.
 There’s also a separate brochure available for the optional BridgeDeck module, which provides specialized tools for those working on concrete, rebar surveys, and roads/bridges, including automatic detection of hyperbolas for rapid rebar mapping.

-GPR-SLICE is fully-featured, but if you think of a new feature, the developer will consider it.
+GPR-SLICE is fully-featured, but if you think of a new feature, the developer is willing to consider it.

 India’s NIRM data format, and other industry standard data formats including ASCII and SEGY are also supported.